TheodoreDev/Scrapper/README.md

 ### Dependencies

 * Windows 10, 11 or more
-* python 3.9 with pygame, pytmx and pyscroll
+* python 3.9 with beautiful soup

 ### How to start the program